Optimal Complexity and Certification of Bregman First-Order Methods

+\begin{remark} Let $x_* \in \argmin_C f$.
+In order to take $u = x_*$ in Equation \eqref{eq:comp_estimate} and obtain a bound on the suboptimality gap $f(x_k)- f(x_*)$, we need $x_*$ to belong to the domain of $h$.
+In most cases, this condition is trivially satisfied.
+However, it can fail if $x_*$ lies on the boundary of $C$ and $\dom h$ is open, such as for the Burg entropy. \end{remark}

-for $f_* = \min_{C} f$ and any $x_* \in \argmin_{C} f \cap \dom h$. \end{theorem} The proof, whose analytical form has been inferred from solving a PEP, is provided in Section \ref{sss:nolips_pep}.
-This result extends the $O(1/k)$ rate of Euclidean gradient descent for $L$-smooth functions to the $h$-smooth setting.
-However, unlike in the Euclidean case, we will show in the next section that this rate is actually neither improvable for NoLips, nor for other Bregman first-order methods satisfying a set of reasonable assumptions.
+The proof of Theorem \ref{thm:nolips_bound}, whose analytical form has been inferred from solving a PEP, is provided in Section \ref{sss:nolips_pep}.
+This result extends the $O(1/k)$ rate of Euclidean gradient descent for $L$-smooth functions to the relatively-smooth setting.